delight-im/PHP-Auth/README.md

    * customizable password requirements and enforcement
    * optional usernames with customizable restrictions
  * login
-   * keeping the user logged in for a long time via secure long-lived token ("remember me")
+   * keeping the user logged in for a long time (beyond expiration of browser session) via secure long-lived token ("remember me")
  * account management
    * change password
    * tracking the time of sign up and last login